Power Spy™ Customize Your Own, 30A 240v power monitor - Single plug to single outlet with kWh meter

 This is the Power Spy™ Customize Your Own Page, here you pick your own Power Input Plug, cable length and outlet amongst many choices, this is offered as an easier alternative to looking through our catalog for a pre-configured Power Spy™ to fit your needs.

 Power Spy™ allows you to monitor your outlet's energy usage.
-Now you can see exactly how much your computer rack, cryptocurrency miners, electric vehicle charging equipment, ect is using for power.
+Now you can see exactly how much your 240volt computer rack, cryptocurrency miners, electric vehicle charging equipment, ect is using for power.
 The beautiful four color meter tells you instantly what your line voltage is, your amperage draw is, your wattage draw is, and it even accumulates kilowatt-hours (kWh's).
 You can multiply the kilowatt-hours by your local electrical rate to see how many dollars and cents it cost to run your particular device.
 We pay approximately $0.125 per kWh here in Las Vegas.
 The total is accumulated until you press the recessed reset button.
 The total is even held during power outages.
 This is a great solution to monitor the cost of operating computer racks, for example using a 240volt 30amp PDU (power distribution unit) you can plug multiple 240volt computer power supplies into a single PDU, then plug that into the Power Spy.
 The Power Spy also works great to track energy usage of an Electric Vehicle charging station (EVSE) in apartment or residential settings where the power bill is shared.
 Note: This device is designed for 240volt loads, not 120/240v mixed loads, the meter reads the 240volt circuit by monitoring current on Phase 1 only (black wire) which is all that is needed in a 240volt circuit.
 If you are using a 4-prong device that operates on only one Phase (120volts) the wattage and kWh's will be doubled as it's calculated at 240volts, also any 120v draw on Phase 2 (read wire) is not monitored.
 For this rare application we recommend the Twin Meter Upgrade Pak, each meter runs at 120volts and reads one Phase, wattage and kWh's are calculated and displayed independently on each meter for each Phase.
 Housed in a high strength Polycarbonate enclosure measuring 10.00 x 7.00 x 4.06 in / 254.00 x 177.80 x 103.12 mm

 Need some help identifying your wall outlet?
 We can help!
 Below is a description of the more common NEMA outlets and their numbers as well as some handy NEMA plug charts.
 You can also email us a pic of your plugs and outlets you need help identifying and we would be happy to help.